sourav-mazumder/Data-Science-Extensions/spark-datasource-rest/README.md

 // And we create a temporary table now using the sodaDf sodaDf.createOrReplaceTempView("sodainputtbl")

-// Now we create the parameter map to pass to teh Rest Data Source.
+// Now we create the parameter map to pass to the REST Data Source.

 val parmg = Map("url" -> sodauri, "input" -> "sodainputtbl", "method" -> "GET", "readTimeout" -> "10000", "connectionTimeout" -> "2000", "partitions" -> "10")